 Borders: edges become geographical boundaries, emphasising difference.
 Where the stroke of Payne’s Grey hits a line scrawled in charcoal, there is a need to read from the other eye, the other part of the brain.
 When these distinct elements combine, it is necessary to translate, to shift, or to allow oneself to be lost in the space between.

 Power: when two are forced to coexist in one.
 Tension mounts between the paint and the script.
 Power pervades the content when I draw from the influential masters of art history and rework them, when I process my own feelings of female powerlessness in the cannon of male-dominated abstraction, and when my colourfully painted canvases dare to claim an entire wall.
 Require space, demand immersion.

 I make my mark.

 Ezra Enzo is a multimedia artist with a focus in painting and creative writing.
 Enzo grew up between Europe and the US, prompting her interest in art history, concepts of tradition, history, memory, and identity.
 Across varying media, she examines questions of language, communication, boundaries, power, femininity, and space.
-Enzo has exhibited internationally at venues including Viaje de Pensionistas in Sevilla, Spain and The DIS Library Lounge in Copenhagen, Denmark, List Art Center in Providence, RI, and The Other Art Fair Brooklyn in New York City; published in art publications including Inside Artists and Aesthetica; and collaborated with other working artists including Parisian artist, Lala Drona, Australian artist, Clare Steele, and New Zealand artist, Clare Gemima.
+Enzo has exhibited internationally at venues including Viaje de Pensionistas in Sevilla, Spain, The DIS Library Lounge in Copenhagen, Denmark, List Art Center in Providence, RI, and The Other Art Fair Brooklyn in New York City; published in art publications including Inside Artists and Aesthetica; and collaborated with other working artists including Parisian artist, Lala Drona, Australian artist, Clare Steele, and New Zealand artist, Clare Gemima.
 Enzo completed a degree with honours in Visual Arts at Brown University and is still based in Providence, Rhode Island.